 Altars of Madness (1989)

-the first full-length album from the legendary Florida Death Metal band, Morbid Angel.
+is the first full-length album from the legendary Florida death metal band, Morbid Angel.
 Recorded at Morrisound and released

 in early 1989, this L.P. features many songs that had been previously recorded on various demos and even an unreleased album

 from 1986.
 Fate determined that it would be this unholy release that brought together the evil forces that inspired black,